zeddytbr/pmayl/about-pmayl.md

 # Changes I would like to make in the future:

-    Currently, the design is unattractive.
-I would like to change from TKinter to another GUI library like Kivy.
+    Currently the design is unattractive, I would like to change from TKinter to another GUI option.
+Likely electron with a python backend.
 This will likely change after the first official release.

     I would also like to make it clearer wherether login has been successful or not.